Coop56/FreeCodeCamp/Basic Algorithm Scripting/README.md

 # freecodecamp
-Solutions to all of the free code camp challenges.
+Solutions to all of the Basic Algorithm Scripting Bonfires.